Psycho (novel): Plot

-At the police station, Sam talks to a psychiatrist who had examined Bates, while the county highway crew is out dredging the swamp to uncover the automobiles, revealing the bodies of Mary and Arbogast; a media frenzy imagines countless additional victims to be uncovered if the swamp is further drained, but "the newspaper writers didn't have to foot the bill for such a project."
-Sam learns that Bates and his mother had lived together in a state of total codependence ever since his father deserted them when he was still a young child.
-Along the way, introverted, awkward, and filled with seething rage, Norman became a secret transvestite, impersonating his mother.
+The county highway crew starts dredging the swamp to uncover the automobiles, revealing the bodies of Mary and Arbogast; a media frenzy imagines additional victims to be uncovered if the swamp is further drained.
+It is revealed that Bates and his mother lived together in a state of total codependence ever since his father deserted them when he was still a young child.
+Along the way, introverted, awkward, and filled with rage, Norman became a secret cross-dresser, impersonating his mother.
 A bookworm, he became fascinated with the occult, spiritualism, and Satanism.
 When his mother took a lover named Joe Considine, Bates went over the edge with jealousy and poisoned them both with strychnine, forging a suicide note in his mother's handwriting.
 To suppress the guilt of matricide, he developed an alternate personality—his mother, who is as cruel and possessive as the real Mrs. Bates had been.
-He retrieved her corpse from the cemetery and preserved it and, whenever the illusion was threatened, would get drunk, dress in her clothes and speak to himself in her voice.
-The "Mother" personality killed Mary because "she" was jealous of Norman feeling affection for another woman.
+He retrieved her corpse from the cemetery and preserved it, and whenever the illusion was threatened, he would get drunk, dress in her clothes, and speak to himself in her voice.
+The "Mother" personality killed Mary because "she" was jealous of Norman's feeling of affection for another woman.

 Bates is declared psychotic and put in a mental institution for life.
-Days later, the "Mother" personality completely takes over Bates's mind; he virtually becomes his mother.
-"She" blames Norman for the murders, and resolved to stay quiet and still in order to show Norman’s doctors at the institution that she "wouldn’t even harm a fly".
+Days later, the "Mother" personality completely takes over Bates's mind.
+"She" blames Norman for the murders, and is resolved to stay quiet and still to show Norman's doctors at the institution that she "wouldn't even harm a fly."